lcs-franco/fincheck/README.md

 - Typescript
 - Prisma
 - PostgreSQL
-- API REST
+- REST API
 - Swagger
-- JWT (Autenticação)
+- JWT (Authentication)
-- Jest (Teste automatizados)
+- Jest (Automated tests)
 - Turbo (Deploy/Monorepo)

-## Testes
+## Testing

-Para a realização dos testes, clone o repositório e execute o seguinte comando para a instalação de dependências:
+To run the tests, clone the repository and run the following command to install dependencies:

 `yarn`

-Em seguida, execute o comando para então realizar os testes:
+Then, run the following command to execute the tests:

 `yarn test`

-Você deve ver uma tela parecida com a imagem abaixo:
+You should see a screen similar to the image below:

 ![Alt text](tests.png)

 <br>

-Ainda, para explorar a documentação completa das rotas, acesse: <a target="_blank" href="https://fi-rmst.onrender.com/api#">Documentação da API</a>
+Additionally, to explore the full route documentation, visit: <a target="_blank" href="https://fi-rmst.onrender.com/api#">API Documentation</a>